Eldridge Dickey: Early life and college

+Professional career

-In the 1968 NFL/AFL Draft the Oakland Raiders made Dickey the first African-American quarterback to be drafted in the first round in professional football.
+In the 1968 NFL/AFL draft the Oakland Raiders made Dickey the first African-American quarterback to be drafted in the first round in professional football.
 The Raiders also selected University of Alabama quarterback Ken Stabler in the second round.
 Despite reports that Dickey outperformed Stabler at training camp, Dickey was moved to wide receiver for the start of the season.
 It is unknown if this decision was influenced by the predominant stereotype at the time that Blacks weren't intelligent enough to be capable leaders or if it was solely based on Dickey's athletic ability.
 This came as a blow to a player who at one time told his former coach, Joe Gilliam Sr., that if he couldn't play quarterback he didn't want to play.
 But, Dickey accepted the position hoping for an opportunity to play his preferred position.

 It is believed that this change affected Dickey's performance on the field.
 He made just one catch for 34 yards and 6 punt returns for 48 yards in 11 games in the 1968 season.
-He didn't play in another game until 1971 where he made 4 catches for 78 yards with 1 touchdown and was cut from the team 7 games into the season after dropping a pass against the Kansas City Chiefs that could have been a touchdown.
+He didn't play in another game until 1971 where he made 4 catches for 78 yards with 1 touchdown and on November 5, 1971, was cut from the team 7 games into the season after dropping a pass against the Kansas City Chiefs that could have been a touchdown.
 He was acquired by the Baltimore Colts from the Raiders for a 1972 third-round pick (74th overall–traded to New Orleans Saints) on January 28, 1972.
-In 1984, he signed for the Denver Gold of the United States Football League, but he never played for the team.
+He did not play in the 1972 NFL season, nor any subsequent season.
+In 1984, he signed for the Denver Gold of the United States Football League, but never played for the team.

 Dickey never overcame the hurt at not being able to play quarterback professionally.
-As with two other black quarterbacks of his time, Joe Gilliam and Marlin Briscoe, the feeling that he never received a fair opportunity to play his desired position lead to drug abuse.
+As with two other black quarterbacks of his time, Joe Gilliam and Marlin Briscoe, the feeling that he never received a fair opportunity to play his desired position led to drug abuse.
 In 2005, he was honored as the quarterback of the All-Time HBCU football team.

 Personal life

 Dickey married LaCanas Casselle in 1966.
-Later in life he became a minister, before dying on May 22, 2000, of a stroke.
+Later in life he became a minister.
+He died May 22, 2000, of a stroke.
+His son Troy played WR for the Arizona Wildcats in the 1990s and had a brief professional career.